mnismt/codyplusplus/README.md

   - Recursively adds all files in a folder to Cody.
   - You can configure the maximum number of files allowed before showing a warning message.
   - You can configure the file extensions to exclude from being added to Cody.
+- **Add Custom Command**:
+  - Add, edit, and remove custom commands from the workspace settings.

 ## Usage